 In 2004 BHP Billiton commenced construction of a massive lateritic nickel mine at Bandalup Hill, 35 km south-east of Ravensthorpe.
 This was officially opened in 2008, but soon ran into trouble and was sold to First Quantum Minerals in 2010.
 The local economy suffered a massive shock through this process, with approximately 1800 jobs being lost.
 First Quantum subsequently revamped operations at the mine and reopened it, with a workforce one-third of the original size.
 They have gone into “care and maintenance” at least twice since, with consequent roller-coaster impacts on the local community.

 In 2009 Galaxy Resources opened its Mt Cattlin Mine on the outskirts of Ravensthorpe (just 2 km north of town), near the old Hawks Nest mining camp.
 This is a spodumene (or hard rock) lithium project, with processing undertaken onsite.
 It too, went into care and maintenance in 2013, again disrupting the local economy.
-It reopened in 2016 and, as mentioned above, is currently undergoing an expansion (in 2019), bringing both benefits and challenges for the local community.
+It reopened in 2016, underwent an expansion in 2019 and the forecast ‘end of mine life’ is 2027 – 2028.
+This mine has brought both benefits and challenges for the local community.